Report a problem on a housing estate

 What happens next

-Japanese knotweed is treated during the peak growth periods between July and September.
+• Japanese knotweed - treated during the peak growth periods between July and September.
 If it is in your garden, we will contact you to arrange access to inspect it or to treat it

-We will ask the caretaker to try and unblock the chute by the next working day.
-If they cannot do this, we will pass this onto the repairs service.
+• rubbish chutes - we will ask the caretaker to try and unblock the chute by the next working day; if they cannot do this, we will pass this onto the repairs service

-The council prunes trees for health and safety reasons.
+• trees - the council prunes trees for health and safety reasons.
 There are reasons we do not prune or remove trees.
 When we need to inspect a tree, we aim to do this within six weeks.
-We will then arrange to do the work within eight weeks.
-This may take longer if we have other high priority tree work.
+We will then arrange to do the work within eight weeks; this may take longer if we have other high priority tree work

 Please check My Account for updates.